dawidwozny/dawidwozny.github.io/_posts/2025-03-03-nipkg-github-releases.md

 ---
 ## The Wait is Finally Over!

-This is something I’ve been eagerly anticipating for a long time, and I missed the moment when it became possible.
+This is something I’ve been waiting for a long time, and I missed the moment when it became possible.
 In [Q3 2023](https://www.ni.com/docs/en-US/bundle/package-manager/page/new-behavior-changes.html), the NI Package Manager released a feature that had a rather cryptic description: “Incorporate support for URL redirection, commonly referred to as URL forwarding, in Package URLs.”
 This feature had been sitting on the [Idea Exchange](https://forums.ni.com/t5/NI-Package-Management-Idea/NIPM-Allow-feeds-to-use-nipkg-files-that-are-hosted-on-GitHub/idi-p/3946753) since 2019, and it’s so exciting that it’s finally been developed!

 Initially, I thought it would be a breeze to add a package with this shiny new functionality, but it turned out to be a little more complex than expected.
 The feature was there, but the nipkg command line did not change as much as I thought it would.
+NIPKG was able to handle URL redirects, but the problem is how to include a URL to a package in the first place.

 For example, the regular `nipkg feed-add-pkg` command does not allow you to add a package from a path that is not relative to the feed path.
 The `nipkg feed-add-absolute-package` command?
 Well... it was just weird!